Do Arrests Without Conviction Show Up on Background Check or Just Convictions?

 Illinois

-In Illinois, per Statute 2630/5.2(i), law enforcement agencies in the state are required to automatically expunge arrest records if no charges are filed within one year of taking someone into custody, if the charges are dismissed, or if the person is found not guilty following a hearing.
-Do police reports show up on background checks?
-Police departments can make reports public; however, they typically do not appear on a background check unless a specific request is made to the department that holds the record.
+According to Statute 2630/5.2(i) in Illinois, law enforcement agencies must automatically expunge arrest records if no charges are filed within one year of arrest, if charges are dismissed, or if the individual is acquitted after a hearing.
+As for police reports appearing on background checks, while police departments may release reports publicly, they typically do not surface on background checks unless a specific request is made to the department holding the record.

 The statute also sets the following timeline for expunging non-convictions and removing them from the public record: arrests after 2013 by 1 January 2021, arrests between 2000 to 2013 by 1 January 2023, and all records prior to 2000 must be expunged by 1 January 2025 for all non-convictions.